Tube versus solid state: The truth behind tube distortion

 To make it clear, despite its name the Tube Screamer pedal and its clones (Boss SD-1, Fulltone Fulldrive etc...) have nothing to do with tube emulation.
 Tube Screamer was designed for replacing transistor based treble boosters and not for tube amp emulation.

 Usually the devil is in the details.
-E.g. Peavey Bandits (TransTube series) have input impedance about 250 kOhm, which is much lower than the 'standard' 1 MOhm, and their clean sound is not so bright.
-If we compare the clean sound of a Bandit with a tube amp then we might think that transistor amps have a darker sound (the remedy to the low input impedance is to turn down the volume on the guitar to 3-4, or use a clean booster..., or fix it).
-The other important factor is the speaker.
-The speaker has a great effect on the tone and cheaper amps don't have speakers as good as more expensive amps have.
+For example, Peavey Bandit (TransTube series) has an input impedance about 250 kOhm, which is much lower than the 'standard' 1 Mega Ohm, and low impedance sucks out the high frequencies from passive pickups.
+Now put a tube amp next to a Bandit and you can say that solid state amps have a darker sound (the remedy to the low input impedance is to turn down the volume on the guitar to 3-4, or use a clean booster..., or fix it).
+The other important factor in listening tests is the speaker.
+Different speakers may sound very differently.
 Comparing a solid state amp equipped with a low budget speaker with a tube amp equipped with a high quality Celestion V30 or G12-M is again nonsense.

-There is another common myth when people compare solid state amplifiers with tube guitar amplifiers.
-Everyone knows that vintage tube amplifiers have to be played at high volume to get power amp distortion.
-They have to be cranked to get their specific tone (Fender Tweed Deluxe, Fender Bassman, non master volume Marshalls).
-The power section of solid state amps designed to be stay as clean as possible but it doesn't mean that they cannot be cranked (originally tube guitar amps were designed to amplify the guitar sound without distortion too).
+There is another common misconception about guitar amps and power amp distortion.
+It is well known that classic tube amps have to be played at high volume to get power amp distortion.
+They have to be cranked to get their specific tone (Fender Tweed Deluxe, Bassman, non master volume Marshalls).
+The power section of solid state amps designed to be stay as clean as possible, but it doesn't mean that they cannot be cranked.
 In solid state amps the power amp stage starts to distort when the volume is turned up to 8 while a tube amp starts to distort around 3-4.
 This power amp distortion can give a sweeter tone to a solid state amplifier too.
 So this is not specific to tube amplifiers.

-These are the most widespread myths associated with tube amps and tube distortion:
+These are the most common myths and misconceptions about tube amps and tube distortion:

 - Vacuum tubes are slower than transistors.